scipopt/gcg/doc/resources/devs/howtos/addstructure.md

 The DETECTSTRUCTURE callback is called during the detection loop and should perform the actual detection.
 It should inspect the problem instance at hand and deduct some structure from the constraint matrix.
-It needs to store the structure information in \ref DEC_DECOMP "DEC_DECOMP" and needs to allocate the array where to store the information.
+It needs to store the structure information in ??? and needs to allocate the array where to store the information.

 Typical methods called by a detector are, for example, SCIPgetVars(), SCIPGetConss(), DECcreateDecompFromMasterconss(), etc. .